-If you're on this page, it's because you are interested in using a digital notebook, but you don't want to make it yourself or pay $25 for a PDF that you might not use as much as you intended.
+If you're on this page, it's because you are interested in using a digital notebook or bullet journal, but you don't want to make it yourself or pay $25 for a PDF that you might not use as much as you intended.

-The digital notebooks included in this course are simple notebooks that get the job done without all the fancy bells and whistles.
+The digital notebooks included in this course are simple ones that get the job done without all the fancy bells and whistles.

 Rather than waste usable space by designing the pages to mimic the look of a physical planner or notebook, the pages in these notebooks - with the exception of the 12 small, hyperlinked tabs at the bottom of each page - are completely blank and ready for your notes, doodles, charts, images, etc.

-The two notebooks can be downloaded as many times as you'd like, which means that once you buy this course, you never need to spend money on buying another spare notebook.
+The two notebooks can be downloaded as many times as you'd like for your own personal use, which means that once you buy this course, you never need to spend money on buying another spare notebook.

 What do you get inside in each of these digital notebooks?

 12 colorful section dividers with hyperlinked tabs at the bottom of each page.
 Just tap on the tabs and you'll go straight to the corresponding section divider.